peadargrant/data_storage_technologies/ca1/ca1_spec.md

 Implementation (30%)
 --------------------

-Provide a implementation plan in the plain text file `implementation.txt` or PDF `implementation.pdf` files.
+Provide a implementation plan in max 2 page PDF `implementation.pdf`.
 This should detail step-by-step how to build the architecture in .
 You should provide the commands or script files for some operations, if possible.

 Limitations (20%)
 -----------------

-Identify the limitations in your design in either text `limitations.txt` or PDF `limitations.pdf` format.
+Identify 2-4 limitations in your design as bullet points in `limitations.txt`.
 Are the limitations justifiable in the context of the problem you set out to solve?

 Presentation
 ============

-This CA requires demonstration / presentation (no slides required).
+This CA may require demonstration / presentation (no slides required).
 To be scheduled by the lecturer after the deadline.
 Submissions received where student does not attend for demonstration will receive zero.